 The most charming among all the charming we experienced there was The Pierre Chocolaterie, a small cafe nestled in a courtyard called Meistrite Hoov – Masters’ Courtyard.
 A virtual ghost town in 1991 when the Soviet occupation ended, Meistrite Hoove has been reborn with shops, music and The Pierre.

-We carefully stepped through a tall wooden threshold and into a small room with a wonderfully aromatic display of chocolates and desserts.
+Herb and I carefully stepped through a tall wooden threshold and into a small room with a wonderfully aromatic display of chocolates and desserts.
 We placed our order and headed back outside to find a table in the courtyard.
 Our tiramisu and chocolate samplings were served on a colorful china plate and presented as if we were at a five-star restaurant.
 My cappuccino was perfectly hot and topped with a beautiful leaf design.
 A glorious tree offered umbrella-like shade, and live musicians entertained the diners.
 It truly felt as if all was well with the world.
 And for that moment on a sunny day in Tallin, Estonia, it was.

 4. Miss Zhao’s English Blacktea & Book Shop ~ Gulangyu Island, Xiamen, China.

 Every trip has its unexpected surprise, and on our cruise from Hong Kong to Beijing, it was Gulangyu Island.
 Just off the coast of Xiamen – population two million – Gulangyu Island is a popular resort destination for Chinese citizens, accessible to the mainland by a short ferry ride.
-My husband and I decided to explore it on our own, and even with the language barrier, we figured out where to go, how to buy our ferry tickets and how to navigate the crowds.
+Herb and I decided to explore it on our own, and even with the language barrier, we figured out where to go, how to buy our ferry tickets and how to navigate the crowds.

 Once off the ferry and past the signs for KFC and McDonald’s, we entered another world.
 British colonial architecture, winding streets and lush gardens greeted us as we made our way around the island.
 There were no cars – only electric trams that featured guided tours in Mandarin.
 Despite the overcast skies of our early spring visit, it had a relaxing vacation vibe.